What is… Causing The Obesity Epidemic in Low-Income America

 One study discovered the American diet now derives close to 40% of daily energy (calories is the way we measure the energy in food) from added sugars and fats.

 With such a high ratio it’s no wonder why the U.S has the lowest-cost food supply chain in the world (2).
-That begs the question, who is impacted by this low-cost, high-energy dense food system the most?
-Low-income households.
+That begs the question, who suffers the most from this low-cost, high-energy dense food system?

 Refer back to the beginning of the first paragraph; it was higher disposable income that allowed for convenient consumption of fast food.
 Fast-forward to today.
 Processed, high energy-dense foods are still convenient, but add to convenience, affordability and accessibility.
 And it’s not just fast food, but grocery store shelves are loaded with calorie heavy products.